 The project had its origins in the United Republic of Tanzania in 1989.
 Mr. Hurt's perceptive philosophy of encouraging local communities to take part in conserving their indigenous wildlife as well as benefiting from its utilization was progressive for the time, but is now the basis for many wildlife programs in Tanzania and Community Based Conservation (CBC) and Community Based Natural Resources Management (CBNRM) are words that are now common throughout African conservation circles.

-As Robin has said many times “for wildlife to survive in a changing Africa it must be a competitive form of land use.
-It must benefit human communities.
-Without the full support and cooperation of local communities wildlife in Africa is surely doomed”.
-This was true in 1990 and even more appropriate today, some 25 years later.
+"For wildlife to survive in a changing Africa, it must be a competitive form of land use, benefitting human communities.
+Without the full support and cooperation of local communities, wildlife in Africa is surely doomed.” – Robin Hurt